-A printable version of these can be found here.
+A printable version of this quiz can be found here.

-A printable version with images from the Honda Jazz can be found here.
+A printable version of the quiz with images from the Hyundai Kona can be found here.

 1. Tell me how you’d check that the brakes are working before starting a journey.